threefoldtech/zinit/docs/readme.md

 - `kill`: Similar to the unix `kill` command, it sends a signal to a named service (default to `sigterm`).
 If the signal terminates the service, `zinit` will auto start it since the service target state is still `up`
 - `stop`: Stop sets the target state of the service to `down`, and send the `stop` signal.
 The stop signal is defaulted to `sigterm` but can be overwritten in the service configuration file.
 A `stop` action doesn't wait for the service to exit nor grantee that it's killed.
 It grantees that once the service is down, it won't re-spawn.
 A caller to the `stop` action can poll on the service state until it's down, or decide to send another signal (for example `kill <service> SIGKILL`) to fully stop it.
 - `start`: start is the opposite of `stop`. it will set the target state to `up` and will re-spawn the service if it's not already running.
+- `start`: restart restarting the service. it will first try to stop and put the service status to `Down` and start it again, if it failed to stop it, it will kill the service and then start it again.
 - `status`: shows detailed status of a named service.
 - `forget`: works only on a `stopped` service (means that the target state is set to `down` by a previous call to `stop`).
 Also no process must be associated with the service (if the `stop` call didn't do it, a `kill` might)
 - `list`: show a quick view of all monitored services.
 - `log`: show services logs from the zinit ring buffer.
 The buffer size is configured in `init`
 - `monitor`: monitor will load config of a service `name` from the configuration directory. and monitor it, this will allow you to add new service to the configuration directory in runtime.

 ## Config Files

 zinit does not require any other config files other that the service unit files.
 But zinit respects some of the global unix standard files:

 - `/etc/environment` .
 The file is read one time during boot, changes to this file in runtime has no effect (even for new services)